iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Smooth Gradient Descend The Basics.md

 Notice that there exists some choices of $\sigma_t, \eta_t$ here.
 Let $\eta_t = L^{-1}$, then $\sigma_{t + 1} - \sigma_t \le \eta_t$ implies that $\sigma_t = \sum_{i = 1}^{t}\eta_i = tL^{-1}$.
 Then the coefficient simplifies to $(1/2)(-\sigma_t + \eta_t) = (1/2)(1-t)L^{-1} \le 0$.
-Alternative the step size can vary to keep the coefficient negative, it yields:
+Alternatively the step size can vary to keep the coefficient negative, this yields inequality:

 $$
 \begin{aligned}